Cintas (CTAS)

 President & Chief Executive Officer

-Todd M. Schneider joined Cintas in 1989 and has held numerous management positions within the company, including Vice President of Sales of the Midwest/South Central Region Rental Division and President and Chief Operating Officer of the former Document Management Division.
-He was appointed Senior Vice President of Sales of the Rental Division until June 2013, when he became President & Chief Operating Officer of the Rental Division.
-In July 2018, Mr. Schneider was appointed Executive Vice President and Chief Operating Officer, responsible for marketing and operations.
-He assumed the role of President and Chief Executive Officer and joined the Board of Directors in June 2021.
+Todd M. Schneider joined Cintas in 1989 and has held various management roles within the company, including Vice President of Sales for the Midwest/South Central Region Rental Division and President and Chief Operating Officer of the former Document Management Division.
+He served as Senior Vice President of Sales for the Rental Division until June 2013, when he was appointed President & Chief Operating Officer of the Rental Division.
+In July 2018, Mr. Schneider was named Executive Vice President and Chief Operating Officer, overseeing marketing and operations.
+He was appointed President and Chief Executive Officer and became a member of the Board of Directors in June 2021.
+Mr. Schneider is a graduate of Miami University.

 James N. Rozakis